 Do I have a case?
 If you have a confirmed diagnosis, the answer is yes.
 However, proving a case may not be straight forward.
-Even in claims where the victim has a confirmed diagnosis and there is a conformed outbreak, proving your case requires specific and identifiable factors.
+Even in claims where the victim has a confirmed diagnosis and there is a confirmed outbreak, proving your case requires specific and identifiable factors.
 You are certain to need the assistance of counsel experienced in Legionnaires matters.
-Benson & Bingham handles legionella cases nationwide.
+Benson & Bingham Accident Injury Lawyers, LLC handles legionella cases nationwide.
 There are many pitfalls which Plaintiffs fall victim to by not acting immediately!
 Understanding the science and medical facts surrounding Legionnaires, the pathway to exposure, and confirming a diagnosis along with the specific serogroup of the bacteria contracted are important factors to the success or failure of your claim.

 Where is legionella bacterium found?
 According to the Southern Nevada Health District (SNHD) legionella are ubiquitous in the environment and can enter a facility through the water supply.
 They can grow within the biofilm of the water supply system and areas where the water temperature is between 77 and 108°F. These areas can include cooling towers, spas, whirlpools, fountains, showers and misters, all of which have previously been linked to legionnaires disease outbreaks.
 When the water habitat provides ideal conditions for the legionella bacteria, they aggressively multiply within the aquatic reservoir and can be distributed throughout the system.
 Thus hospitals, hotels, and buildings with multiple dwellings that maintain larger or looped heating, air-conditioning and water systems pose a higher risk.